 WARNING: _This webhook is not the best choice for applications tracking inventory changes.
 There are a couple of reasons for this:

 - NOT all events which cause an inventory change (e.g. sale, return, stock order/transfer) will trigger this webhook.

 - inventory data included in the payload of this webhook may, in certain situations be not up to date with the latest state of the inventory.

 - Applications looking for the most up to date data should be using the

 inventory.update webhook is fired when a product’s inventory is updated.
 If a product does not use inventory tracking, this webhook won’t fire.
 This webhook is expected to fire when the product is sold or its quantity is adjusted directly or as a result of a consignment.

 consignment.send webhook is fired when a product assigned to a consignment has been sent to its destination.
 Because of that, it will only be fired for stock transfers since this will cause a stock adjustment in the source outlet.

 consignment.receive webhook is fired when a product assigned to a consignment has been received into stock affecting an inventory value by that of what is received.
 This event will fire on a supplier order, stock transfer or stocktake event.

 sale.update webhook is fired when a sale is updated (created or modified).
 For the majority of sales, this only happens once: when the customer buys products and makes payment.
-For special kinds of sale (layby, account sales), the update webhook usually happens more than once (as payment is made separately, and each payment updates the sale).
+For special kinds of sale (layby, account sales), the update webhook usually happens more than once as when the sale is fully paid the sales status will be updated.

 customer.update webhook is fired whenever a customer is updated (created, deleted, modified).
 Making an account sale to a customer is expected to fire the webhook (because their account balance is updated), as is editing their name, address or other details.